angstvra/Amongus/README.md

 ## Key Features
 <ul>
-  Dashboard System: The main feature of the application will be a user-friendly dashboard that presents essential weather data in a clear and concise manner, catering to the needs of everyday people, local government units, and meteorologists.
-Simplified Data Presentation: Everyday users will benefit from a simplified presentation of weather data, allowing them to quickly access essential information such as current temperature, precipitation forecasts, and weather alerts.
-Detailed Metrics: The application will provide more detailed and comprehensive weather metrics for local government units and meteorologists, enabling them to access in-depth data for analysis and decision-making.
   <li>Dashboard System: The main feature of the application will be a user-friendly dashboard that presents essential weather data in a clear and concise manner, catering to the needs of everyday people, local government units, and meteorologists.</li>
   <li>Simplified Data Presentation: Everyday users will benefit from a simplified presentation of weather data, allowing them to quickly access essential information such as current temperature, precipitation forecasts, and weather alerts.</li>
   <li>Detailed Metrics: The application will provide more detailed and comprehensive weather metrics for local government units and meteorologists, enabling them to access in-depth data for analysis and decision-making.</li>